iLCSoft/iLCInstall/docker/Readme.md

 ## Generate official Docker images

-This section is meant for helping iLCSoft admins to (re-)generate Docker images for different OS flavors, compiler version, iLCSoft version, etc...
+This section is meant for helping iLCSoft maintainers to (re-)generate Docker images for different OS flavors, compiler version, iLCSoft version, etc...

 The images are produced on a three layer basis